Police: 1 killed in explosion, fire at North Carolina motel - NewsBreak

 Police: 1 killed in explosion, fire at North Carolina motel

-BLACK MOUNTAIN, N.C. — One person was killed in an explosion and fire at motel in western North Carolina, police said.
-Black Mountain Police Chief...www.wral.com

-BLACK MOUNTAIN, N.C. — One person was killed in an explosion and fire at motel in western North Carolina, police said.
-Black Mountain Police Chief...www.wral.com
+BLACK MOUNTAIN, N.C.
+(AP) — One person was killed in an explosion and fire at motel in western North Carolina, police said.

+Black Mountain Police Chief Steve Parker said officers and local fire departments responded to a call regarding an explosion and fire at 10:30 p.m. on Monday at the motel, news outlets reported.

+Firefighters extinguished the flames and then found the body.
+Police have not yet identified the man, and Parker said the cause of the explosion and fire has not yet been determined.

 Comments / 0